-Brian has over twenty-nine years of legal experience in the fields of patent litigation, commercial litigation, licensing, and proceedings before the Patent Office.
+Brian has over thirty years of legal experience in the fields of patent litigation, commercial litigation, licensing, and proceedings before the Patent Office.
 In addition to the Eastern and Northern Districts of Texas, Brian has been significantly involved as trial counsel in many patent cases in jurisdictions throughout the country, including the D. Delaware, N.D.
 California, D. Colorado, D. Utah, S.D.
 Florida, E.D.
 Michigan, and D. Massachusetts.
 These cases have involved technologies ranging from complex digital electronics and computer architectures to less complex mechanical devices.

 For example, Brian successfully resolved numerous patent litigations, including a jury trial, with positive results for VIA Technologies, Inc., a chipset and microprocessor manufacturer.
 Over a period of seven years, Brian represented Brookstone in a variety of intellectual property matters, including the negotiation of a creative solution to end multiple litigations between Brookstone and Sharper Image.
 Brian represented Gateway, Inc. through trial in the District of Utah in a case concerning an Input/Output controller chip.
 Brian successfully resolved numerous patent litigation matters for StoneAge, Inc., an employee-owned company that manufacturers rotary hydraulic tools.
 In 2000, Brian negotiated a creative three-party agreement that resolved over ten years of litigation in favor of his client and patent owner, Fischer Imaging Corp., a manufacturer of medical imaging devices, which received $32 million.
 These examples represent but a small number of the at least four hundred cases in which Brian has appeared over his long career.